 Who doesn't want to save money?
 We all do.
-No one wants to be poor or struggling to make ends meet, but some of us have no choice.
-Life is a challenge we all have to face.
-Doing things for ourselves instead of paying for services can save us much-needed money.
+No one wants to be poor or struggle to make ends meet, but some of us live paycheck to paycheck nonetheless.
+How can you save money when you're on a tight budget?

 The Cost Is in the Work

 Labor is more expensive than parts.
 Don't believe me?
 Check out the detailed bill of a car mechanic.
 Parts total $100.
 Labor could be $400 on top of that.
 The actual materials cost next to nothing compared to labor.
 Now let's apply this concept to food.

 A head of cauliflower costs $2.30 in the store (or close to that depending on where you live.
 If you purchase a package of cauliflower already cut up and ready to dip into your favorite dressing, it could cost you around $5, and it might only be a fraction of the quantity found in a full head of the vegetable.
 The cost is in the labor to cut and package it.

 When you make your own foods for meals or snacks, you can customize them the way you want.
 Let me give you an example.
 My ideal salad is not typically the one you can get in the store.
 Yes, I like the ones with ham or bacon and some boiled eggs, but I love chickpeas on mine as well as cottage cheese.
 I will not find any premade salad with all the fixings I want.
 If I really want the salad I want, I should make it myself.
 This also will exclude the items I don't like and pick out to only toss away.
 We are wasteful in that regard.
 We purchase premade foods and don't eat everything we pay for.